rambasnet/DevEnvSetup/Linux/CPP-Linux-README.md

 ## Install command-line developer tools (g++, git, etc.)

-1. make sure you're on Terminal
+1. make sure you're on a Terminal
 2. run the following commands on the Terminal

 ```bash